jbodelet/SQL_JASA/README.md

 This repository contains all the code to reproduce the simulation results and real data analysis from the paper "Statistical Quantile Learning for Large Additive Latent Variable Models".
 Our main goal in maintaining this repository is to provide a transparent account of the methods used to generate our empirical results.
 The software in its current form is not intended for practical analytical use.
 Instead, we recommend using the latest recent version of SQL, which is maintained as a package at [https://github.com/jbodelet/SQL](https://github.com/jbodelet/SQL).

+## Data Access

+### Description of Data

+We use an RNA-Seq (HiSeq) dataset derived from the Pan-Cancer Atlas (PanCanAtlas) Initiative.
+This dataset contains RNA sequencing measurements used to study gene expression across multiple cancer types.
+It includes expression levels for 20,263 genes (with non-null expression) from a total of 801 patients.
+The dataset comprises five tumor types:
+* Breast cancer (n = 300)
+* Kidney cancer (n = 146)
+* Colon cancer (n = 78)
+* Lung cancer (n = 141)
+* Prostate cancer (n = 136)

+### Accessing Data

+The dataset can be manually downloaded from [https://archive.ics.uci.edu](https://archive.ics.uci.edu).
+For full reproducibility, you can instead run the `cancer_rna.R` script (in the data_analysis folder), which automatically downloads and unzips the dataset.

 ## Organization

 The repository is organized as follows:

 ### data_analysis

-The file cancer_rna.R contains the code to reproduce all the results for the data analysis in Section 5.
+The file cancer_rna.R contains the code to download the data and reproduce all the results for the data analysis in Section 5.
 The data is automatically downloaded and unzipped from [https://archive.ics.uci.edu](https://archive.ics.uci.edu).